walterrowe/magick-frames/README.md

 ...
 ```

-If you want to use font "Academy Engraved LET" for a text-based logo then you would specify it as follows on the command line.
+If you want to use font "Academy Engraved LET" for a text-based watermark then you would specify it as follows on the command line.

 ```
 frame_it -t -tf=Academy-Engraved-LET-Plain:1.0 my-image.jpg
 ```

-Note the ` -t ` option to specify a text-based logo.
+Note the ` -t ` option to specify a text-based watermark.

 # Included Styles